-The department also maintains data on current road projects, future commercial and residential developments, storm water drainage and runoff, FEMA floodplain mapping, contour elevation data for the entire county, LiDAR point cloud for the entire county and dead animal removal.
+The department also maintains data on current road projects, future commercial and residential developments, storm water drainage and runoff, FEMA floodplain mapping, contour elevation data for the entire county, and LiDAR point cloud for the entire county.

 150 North Provident Way, Suite 223

 Elizabethtown, KY 42701